The baby expo and doula marketing: Tips for your doula booth and baby fairs

 1. Consider your client niche.

-A successful baby fair booth depends to a large degree on having the right mix of fair participants who will be interested in what you have to offer.
-Most baby fair organizers will be able to offer you a decent analysis of their predicted audience, including the percentage of pregnant and postpartum, their age range, target geographic range, and whether they are having their first baby.
+A successful baby expo booth depends to a large degree on having the right mix of fair participants who will be interested in what you have to offer.
+Most baby expo organizers will be able to offer you a decent analysis of their predicted audience, including the percentage of pregnant and postpartum, their age range, target geographic range, and whether they are having their first baby.
 Here are some good criteria to consider when evaluating the target market of a particular baby fair:

-2. Event Promotion
+2. Expo Event Promotion

 - Will they be running a strong social media campaign that will highlight participating companies?

-- Does the fair provide participating companies with a mailing list of attendees?
+- Does the baby expo provide participating companies with a mailing list of attendees?
 Consider carefully how you feel about using this list to promote your practice.
 Fairs that offer this “benefit” can sometimes lead to a lot of email spam in participants’ inboxes as all the participating companies email them afterwards.
 These are not likely to lead to business for you, as they have not already expressed a specific interest in your services.

-3. What kinds of booths are represented?
+3. What kinds of booths are represented at the expo?

 Before making the decision to purchase a booth at an upcoming birth or baby fair, take a close look at other companies that have already made the commitment.